JPedroRBelo/RHS/README.md

 The Robot House Simulator (RHS) is a simulator for Social Robotics.
 The simulator is part of a larger system, called CMDE, described in the OntSense repository at: https://github.com/helioaz/ontSense.
 RHS is developed using the Unity Engine, under GPL v3.0 license.

+## Files

+There are two versions of RHS, the open project with a simple scenario, and the executable with a more realistic and complete scenario.

+- The complete scenario "Complete Home Interior Pack": https://assetstore.unity.com/packages/3d/props/interior/complete-home-interior-pack-31049
+- The executable is accompanied by the OntSense API, which is responsible to insert information into the Fuseki triplestore (see https://github.com/helioaz/ontSense), but the RHS will work perfectly without setting the triplestore.

 ## ROS and RHS

 This repository provides a Robot Operating System (ROS) package for communicating and sending commands to the RHS.
 The package was written in C ++ using the Kinetic Kame version of ROS. (under construction)